EUCAIM/upv-node-workstation-images/README.md

 ### Entrypoint and typical parameters for batch applications
 In case of bath applications it is recommended to add an entrypoint.
 Let's take the example that your application is launched locally with:
   `python main.py -i <input-dataset-directory-path> -o <results-output-directory>`
 In that example the entrypoint should be like this:
   `ENTRYPOINT ["python", "/home/chaimeleon/main.py"]`
 That way, the parameters will be specified by the user in the `jobman submit` command after the `--`.
-So, an example of launch of the application as a job in the platform using jobman could be:
+So, an example of launching the previous application as a job in the platform using jobman could be:
   `jobman submit -i my-application -- -i ~/datasets/87f3be56-4725-45c3-9baa-d338de530f73/ -o ~/persistent-home/results/`

 Take into account also:
  - The dataset directories will be always mounted as read-only and usually the user will put it as the input path, so don't use it to write output or temporal files.